Learning Prometheus (Prometheus Stack) Through Hands-on Practice

 Who is this course right for?

-People who want to get started with Prometheus, a core component of Kubernetes monitoring
+Those who want to get started with Prometheus, a core element of Kubernetes monitoring.

-For those who are curious about everything from Prometheus architecture to practical implementation
+Those who are curious about everything from Prometheus's architecture to its practical application.

 Those who want to migrate from a paid monitoring system to a free monitoring system